Thompson Okanagan Junior Lacrosse League: History

 2011: Prior to the start of the TOJLL season, the Kelowna Warriors and Rutland Raiders merged to become the Kelowna Raiders.

-The league also decided to have a fifteen game regular season.
+The league decided to have a fifteen-game regular season.

 2012: Dan Wray became the league's fourth commissioner.

 The Kamloops Rattlers ceased operations prior to the start of the season.

 The remaining teams played an abbreviated schedule due to a league controversy concerning the players of the Rattlers.
 That issue was resolved by the BCLA...
 "I am writing to inform you that at an emergency meeting of the Senior Directorate, the 11-member panel voted to uphold point 5.06 in the BCLA Senior Operating Policy," wrote Christine Pollock, BCLA's senior directorate chair, in a ruling.
 "This allows for any junior age player residing in Kamloops to play for the Kamloops Venom, currently the only junior B team in Kamloops registered with the BCLA."

 The league changed the playoff format to that of semifinals and finals, both a best-of-five series.

+2013: The TOJLL regular season was increased to sixteen games.

-2013: The TOJLL was represented by, league champions, the Vernon Tigers in the Provincial Tournament.
+The TOJLL was represented by, league champions, the Vernon Tigers in the Provincial Tournament.
 The Tigers went 0–3 in round-robin play, then lost the Bronze Medal Game, 13–9, to the Delta Islanders.
-The TOJLL regular season was increased to sixteen games.

 2014: The Provincial championships was hosted by the Vernon Tigers.
 The Delta Islanders won the final defeating Vernon, 14–7.

 2015: For the second time in the TOJLL, the Vernon Tigers, had a perfect regular season (16–0–0).

 2016: The league switched website providers, from Teamopolis to TeamPages, this resulted in the loss of all statistics for years 2007 to 2015.

 2017: The TOJLL and Vernon Tigers hosted the Junior B Lacrosse Provincials.

 The Kelowna Raiders became the first team in league history to go pointless for the regular season.
 They finished the season with a record of 0–16, which includes 3 defaulted games, noted as a, 1–0 loss.